squarebe/CV/README.md

 I got 14 years of experience in logistics/warehousing on multiple levels, various environments, lots of employers, pluss a few years in a bakery while i adapting to this new country.

-Nokia Display Products Hungary (1996-1997),<br/>warehouse operative<br/>Nothing specioal just putting things from A to B, count them, etc...
+Nokia Display Products Hungary (1996-1997),<br/>warehouse operative<br/>Nothing special just putting things from A to B, count them, etc...

-Elcoteq Hungary (1998-2002),<br/>warehouse operative/team leader<br/>Iwas a memer of a six-sigma team to filter out the bottle-necks in production, gave me a really good error-pinpointing skill in an already working environment.
-What were QS9000 certified we got a contract from NASA - not a big deal making circuit-boards for weather ballons but NASA its on my CV.
+Elcoteq Hungary (1998-2002),<br/>warehouse operative/team leader<br/>I was a member of a six-sigma team to filter out the bottle-necks in production, gave me a really good error-pinpointing skill in an already working environment.
+When we were QS9000 certified we got a contract from NASA - not a big deal making circuit-boards for weather ballons but NASA its on my CV.

 Atlas-Copco Hungary (2005-2006),<br/>junior logistics/buyer/warehouse person/finance assistant<br/>First proper all-round job with international organising/shipping/buying duties.